 21. Moon Cakes (Various)

-Baked to celebrate the annual Mid-Autumn Festival which falls on the 15th day of the eighth lunar month, Mooncakes are a Chinese dessert enjoyed in China as well as Japan, South Korea and most Southeast Asia countries.
+Baked to celebrate the annual Mid-Autumn Festival which falls on the 15th day of the eighth lunar month, Mooncakes are a Chinese dessert enjoyed in China as well as in Japan and most Southeast Asia countries.
 Intricate in design, Mooncakes typically have fillings that can be either sweet or savory.

 Often given as a gift and shared with friends and family, Mooncakes are a delicacy that cost more than typical Asian pastries and desserts.
 However, when it comes to celebrating the Moon Goddess of Immortality, Mooncakes are priceless.